keyvariable/kvHttp2Kit.swift/README.md

 - imperative and declarative APIs;
 - multithreaded request processing;
 - validation of requests and various automatic customizable context-dependent responses, e.g. 400, 404, 413;
+- automatic 304 and 412 responses for preconditions on ETag and modification date;
 - automatic handling of HEAD method.

 *kvServerKit* uses [SwiftNIO](https://github.com/apple/swift-nio) framework to manage network connections and HTTP.